xiaodaigh/TableScraper.jl/README.md

 to keep the cells as `Gumbo.HTMLNode`s and do more advanced extraction.

-Also, you can put any call into the `cell_transform` argument to do custome transformation of the `<td>` nodes before returning.
+Also, you can put any callable into the `cell_transform` argument to do custome transformation of the `<td>` nodes before returning.

 E.g.